raspberrypilearning/getting-started-web-dev/en/step_4.md

 The [Intro to Web](https://projects.raspberrypi.org/en/pathways/web-intro) uses the Trinket online editor so there is no software to install.

+**Tip:** If you will be using Trinket in a school, library or other place that has internet filtering then check you are able to access Trinket.
+See the [Trinket FAQ](https://trinket.io/faq){:target="_blank"} for more information.

 In this step you will add HTML and CSS using the same approach as in our web projects.

 --- task ---